 To allow for expert review

-Piloting your survey allows external experts who do not hold BOS user accounts to test your survey and provide you with feedback.
+Piloting your survey allows external experts who do not hold online surveys user accounts to test your survey and provide you with feedback.